Ramu93/giphy/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you please run:

+### `npm install`

+Installs the required dependencies.

 ### `npm start`